arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 title = "Vacant Land Tax"
 taxonomies.tags = ["life"]
 date = 2024-11-11
+updated = 2024-11-14
 +++

-In the year 2017, the Chennai Corporation (later called Greater Chennai Corporation or GCC), started imposing a tax on vacant land within its boundaries, to discourage land hoarders—and more importantly, to increase their revenue.
-Another simple way accessible to the common man, to pass on generational wealth, became less economical.
-But I do think it is overall, a positive initiative for the society.
+In the year 2017, the Chennai Corporation (later called Greater Chennai Corporation or GCC), started imposing a tax on vacant land within its boundaries.
+This was to discourage land hoarders—and more importantly, to increase their revenue.

+A simple way to pass on generational wealth that was accessible to the common man, became less economical.
+It might be justified if the government did a better job of enforcing land grabbing cases in the city, but it is not the case.
+Police still, in cahoots with the politicians impose their own tax.

 The vacant land tax seems to have been initiated by other urban bodies in Tamil Nadu, and the other states too, around the same time.

-I had inherited one such parcel of land in 2008 and had to pay my dues, before I could exercise my rights to develop it now.
+I had inherited one such parcel of land in 2008 and had to pay my dues, before I could exercise my rights to develop it.
 But as usual, this straight forward task was made needlessly tedious, by our government officers and politicians, and an opportunity for them to profit.